Mentors

 On a warm, clear evening in late July 1971, under a full moon, and after close to a year of city-wide lockdown and soldier dodging, the fed-up citizens of Montreal took back their city.
 The War Measures Act; the Army; the police sweeping up vagrants every night; the FLQ terrorist crazies; and the curfews amid the threats of murder and mayhem -every remnant of the last year - they got rid of it all; swarmed back to the streets like hostages released from captivity.
 The city celebrated, at the top of its lungs, and with joyous abandon, from the throbbing beat in the discos to the sexy jazz clubs and taverns where it smoked a lot and drank too much - did anything, and did anyone, it desired.

-Montreal had its fun, then the next morning it woke up refreshed, if a little unsteady, and went to the park.
+Montreal had its fun, then the next morning it woke up, reborn, if a little unsteady, and went to the parks.

 As the city recovered from the revelry of the night before, a light breeze moved softly into Dorchester Square in the heart of Old Montreal, touched and nudged the old Elm at the entrance, flirted in the strong arms of his companion, the gorgeous towering Maple, and whispered sweetly to the busy squirrels and songbirds kibbitzing in the flower garden beds next to the lush Peonies and Rhododendrons.
 Early morning joggers trotted through the green space, over the dewdrop grass and along the cobbled paths, breathing in the scene around them; the towels spread out carefully by picnickers and book readers, and the lovers basking and cooing and dozing in the rising sun.

 Jay Smith looked up from his favourite ‘bed’, the fancy black iron bench in the corner of the park where he spent nights from time to time when he wasn’t under the bridge or at the house.
 He felt safe under the protective gaze of the Lion statue.
 Now fully awake, he studied the tree above him, searching for the source of the sound that had tickled his senses and opened his eyes.
 After a minute, or a day, or a year (he didn’t know; he didn’t care), he spotted it; a bug, a pretty big bug with long stick legs and a fat head and a shiny blue shell tiptoeing along the limb a mile over his head.
 He watched the tiny creature.
-“Where is this thing going?” he wondered.
-“Where is it coming from, does it know where it’s going…does it have any friends?”
+“Where are you going to?” he asked the insect.
+“Where are you coming from?
+Do you know that you are alive?
+Do you have any friends around here?”

 Jay felt himself drifting from one world and into another; from the one where he was hungry, filthy, and miserable, to the other one where he was suspended high above himself looking down from a branch in the bug world - just walking around, doing his thing: scratching and exploring – counting his legs – trying not to trip.
 He was never closer to a feeling of contentment – being okay, belonging - than when something like this bug consumed him - swallowed him up whole in that outer space far beyond his reach.

 Deep down inside, Jay knew he was far from ‘okay’.
-He knew crazy when he saw it and nothing frightened him more than going there to live, wandering forever in the nightmare land.
+He knew crazy when he saw it and nothing frightened him more than going there to live – in Crazy Ville – to wander forever; a way too young ghost lost forever, and wandering perpetually, in the nightmare-scape of his own head.
 He needed to turn around and go somewhere else, wake up somewhere else, find somewhere else……or else.
 But that was as far as this young man ever seemed to get – he couldn’t find a starting point.
 There was no U-Turn route on his life-map.
 Jay Smith had crashed like a badly maintained car, careened off a highway, and settled, wheels up and spinning, in a deep ditch - and the traffic passing him on the road above couldn’t even see he was there.

 The insect had reached the trunk of the tree and was reaching out with little crane-arm-claw-hands, feeling the new surface, exploring, trying to get a grip, when the sun’s heat suddenly clicked off and a cold shade replaced it.
 Jay rolled back on his side and squinted out from under an elbow.

+The man pulled Jay back over.
 “Do you like the new outfit?”
-He grinned, holding the jacket wide open and swinging from side to side to expose the orange, fluorescent cowboy shirt with the huge collar and cuffs, topped off with the carelessly draped purple tie.
+He grinned, holding his jacket wide open and swinging from side to side to expose the orange, fluorescent cowboy shirt with the huge collar and cuffs, topped off with the carelessly draped purple tie.
+“My new work clothes.”

 Jay tried to disappear under his elbow again.
 This had to go away.